Thank you to everyone who joined us on our webinar, the recording is now available.

 A: Yes, CloudBees Role Based Access Control allows you to use a group provided by AD/LDAP or to define your groups in Jenkins.

 Q: For these ES analytics, what DB strategy do you use actually?
 I mean NOSQL or conventionally RDBMS?

 A: We use Elasticsearch, which is a document-oriented database and search engine.

 Q: How well does the Operation Center servers scale, can it run on multiple instances with a load balancer?

 A: Jenkins Operations Center can be clusterized with a load balancer.
 The load on JOC is limited because it is mostly an orchestrator.
-JOC can orchestrate dozens of Masters and hundereds of slaves
+JOC can orchestrate dozens of controllers and hundereds of agents

-Q: How do you sync jobs, configs, etc. among Jenkins masters?
+Q: How do you sync jobs, configs, etc. among Jenkins controllers?

-A: Jobs and configurations are not synced between masters per se.
-If you are referring to the HA feature in Jenkins Enterprise, this is done via a shared filesystem between the hot and cold master.
+A: Jobs and configurations are not synced between controllers per se.
+If you are referring to the HA feature in Jenkins Enterprise, this is done via a shared filesystem between the hot and cold controller.

 Q: Can the update center help to deploy any resources to the instance's file system that are not part of the Jenkins configuration or plugins?
 Or is the update limited to the bounds of Jenkins?

 A: Custom Update Centers not only serve plugin and Jenkins-core files but also serve tool installers.
 Popular Tool Installers are installers of Git, JDK, JVM, Maven ...
 In that sense, Update Centers also deal with deployment of resources of agents